danthegoodman1/cloudComputingCourse/p2-secure-scalable-service/README.md

 ## Stages

 You can always change anything past when its phase is due if you want to keep improving upon it.
+Each phase will need an updated `README.md` file.

 **Phase 1: Create a Database Cluster and VPC**

-**Phase 2: Create a Clustered API**
+**Phase 2: Create a Clustered and Load Balanced API** That you can use to make CRUD operations

-That you can use to make CRUD operations
+**Phase 3: Create a Search Feature**

-**Phase 3: **
+**Phase 4: Final Submission**

 ## Grading